Effects of Dynamo-Generated Large-Scale Magnetic Fields on the Surface Gravity ($f$) Mode: Results

 Examining the $k$-$\omega$ diagrams, we observe that in the saturated phase, the $f$-mode undergoes significant broadening, consistent with previous studies \citep{2014ApJ...795L...8S}.
 To investigate this in more detail, we analyze the power spectrum at different values of $\tilde k_x$.
 Figure~\ref{fig:4} (right) presents a representative example.
 In the figure, we show the dimensionless spectral mode amplitude \(\tilde{P}_{\tilde{k}_x}(\tilde{\omega})\) at \(\tilde{k}_x = 2\) as a black dotted curve.
 Panel (a) corresponds to the kinematic phase, and panel (b) to the saturated phase.
-In both panels, three distinct peaks are visible, corresponding to the \(f\), \(p_0\), and \(p_1\) modes from left to right.
+In both panels, three distinct peaks are visible, corresponding to the \(f\)-, \(p_0\)-, and \(p_1\)-modes from left to right.
 The fitted Lorentzian profiles are overplotted: blue for the \(f\)-mode, orange for the \(p_0\)-mode, and green for the \(p_1\)-mode.

-In the kinematic phase [panel (a)], each mode is fitted separately and shown here for completeness.
-In contrast, in the saturated phase [panel (b)], the \(f\)-mode broadens significantly and partially merges with the \(p_0\) and \(p_1\) modes, particularly at low \(\tilde{k}_x\).
+In the kinematic phase (panel (a) in Figure~\ref{fig:4}), each mode is fitted separately and shown here for completeness.
+In contrast, in the saturated phase (panel (b) in Figure~\ref{fig:4}), the \(f\)-mode broadens significantly and partially merges with the \(p_0\)- and \(p_1\)-mode, particularly at low \(\tilde{k}_x\).
 Therefore, all three modes are fitted together in this case.
 The combined fit is shown as a black dashed curve in panel (b), clearly capturing the broadened nature of the \(f\)-mode.

+To understand the physical origin of this change in the mode properties, we examine the structure of the magnetic field during the two phases.
+In Figure~\ref{fig:5}(left) we show the normalized vertical magnetic field at two representative times: near the end of the \textit{kin} interval (top) and at the beginning of the \textit{sat} interval (bottom).
+A clear difference in the spatial structure of the magnetic field is evident.
+During the kinematic phase, the magnetic field remains relatively weak and lacks coherent large-scale organization.
+In contrast, in the saturated phase, the field develops a well-defined large-scale structure consistent with a Beltrami-type configuration, as expected for an $\alpha^2$ dynamo.

+Note that, in both intervals, most of the magnetic field resides below the interface ($z=0$), which is indicated by the dashed black line.
+We use perfect conductor boundary conditions in the vertical direction for the magnetic fields, and therefore, the vertical component is suppressed near the top boundary.
+Solar magnetic fields are not constrained in this manner, and therefore, strong vertical magnetic fields are present near the photosphere.
+Consequently, the magnetic configuration obtained here should not be interpreted as a realistic model of the solar large-scale dynamo.
+Rather, we use it to investigate the effects of dynamo-generated subsurface magnetic fields on the $f$-mode, which is expected to serve as an important diagnostic tool in predicting the emergence of the active regions at the solar surface.

+Having characterized the differences between the magnetic field configurations in the two phases, we now quantify how these changes influence the properties of the $f$-mode.